What makes a ‘great’ workplace?

 If you focus on diversity and inclusion so that every employee feels they belong, not only will your trust quotient skyrocket, so will your performance.

 A note about the image:

-Zebra’s and ostriches exhibit diversity, trust and teamwork.
-Zebra’s have a great sense of smell and hearing but poor eye sight.
-The ostrich has great vision but not great hearing or smell.
+Zebras and ostriches exhibit diversity, trust and teamwork.
+Zebras have a great sense of smell and hearing but poor eyesight.
+The ostrich has great vision but poor hearing and sense of smell.
 They work together for safety, and their differences make them stronger and smarter.
 (Ref: https://animalsymbiosis.weebly.com/zebra-and-ostrich.html)

-An innovation mindset empowers individuals to seek and deliver better outcomes every day; to appreciate diversity, build trust, and work together as a team.
-Learn how Hargraves can help you and your team foster an innovation mindset.
+An innovation mindset empowers you to seek and deliver better outcomes every day – to appreciate diversity, build trust, and work together as a team.